 Though there was still no national women’s suffrage, Jeannette Rankin (above right) of Montana was the first woman elected to serve in Congress in 1916.
 Women such as Alice Paul (above left) and Lucy Barns, among legions of others, protested at the nation’s capital and were arrested in the following years.
 Paul spent seven months in jail for “obstructing traffic” and was even force fed during her hunger strike.
 In 1918, the suffrage amendment passed in the House, but failed in the Senate.
 Finally, on June 4, 1919 both bodies of Congress approved the 19th Constitutional amendment, stating that, “The right of citizens to vote shall not be denied or abridged by the United States or by any State on the account of sex.”
 The wording of the amendment was exactly the same as the one that was proposed and defeated forty-one years earlier in 1878.

 Pennsylvania was the eighth state to ratify the 19th Amendment on June 24, 1919.
-Finally, on August 26, 1920, thirty-six states had ratified the amendment, making it law in the United States of America.
+Finally, on August 18, 1920, Tennessee was the thirty-sixth state to ratify the amendment, making it law in the United States of America.
 Voters were soon registered and on the first day, 1,010 women in Titusville became legal voters.
 In 1921, Annette Grumbine became the first woman elected to the Titusville School Board and by 1922 she was the president.